Spit to Manly

 This final stretch to Manly offers more of the same - great swimming spots, picnic areas and fabulous views.

 The pathway from here to Manly is well defined and littered with warnings to keep dogs on leads and to watch out for penguins.
-A small colony of Fairy Penguins is known to breed in the area around Esplanade Park though you’re unlikely to see them.
+A small colony of Little Penguins is known to breed in the area around Esplanade Park though you’re unlikely to see them during the day.
 They are of course protected and as they are the only remaining breeding colony on the NSW mainland, visitors are strongly discouraged from disturbing them in any way.

-You’ll pass Manly Pavilion and the old aquarium as you round the corner to Manly Cove Beach.
-Follow the pathway to Manly Wharf. which officially marks the end of the walk.
+Passing Manly Pavilion and the former aquarium site, the track rounds into Manly Cove and finishes at Manly Wharf, which officially marks the end of the walk.

 From here you can get the ferry to the city or the 144 bus back to The Spit.
 Or, you can take the opportunity to explore Manly and all it has to offer.